-Incentive Plan Awards - Value Vested or Earned During the Fiscal Year Ended December 31, 2019
+Incentive Plan Awards - Value Vested or Earned During the Fiscal Year Ended December 31, 2022

-The following table sets forth all awards in which the value vested or was earned during the most recently completed fiscal year ended December 31, 2019 for each of the Named Executive Officers.
+The following table sets out the aggregate dollar value of options vested that would have been realized if the options were exercised on the date vested or earned.
+The value is based on the difference between the option exercise price and the market price of the underlying security of the date of vesting during the most recently completed fiscal year ended December 31, 2022 for each of the Named Executive Officers.

-Name Option-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$) Lewis Black President & Chief Executive Officer, Director Nil 639,778 (1) Mark Gelmon Chief Financial Officer, Former Director (2) Nil 13,000 (1)
+Name Option-based awards - Value vested during the year (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$) Lewis Black President & Chief Executive Officer, Director Nil Nil Nil Mark Gelmon Chief Financial Officer, Former Director Nil Nil Nil